jbcodeforce/flink-studies/docs/architecture/cookbook.md

 # Flink Cookbook

-There is a [Github for best practices](https://github.com/confluentinc/flink-cookbook) to run Flink into production.
+There is a [Github for best practices](https://github.com/confluentinc/flink-cookbook) to run Flink into production as a cookbook.
+The content of this page is to get a summary with some hands-on exercises for the different Flink deployment environment when it is relevant.

-All the examples can be run inside an IDE or in terminal, they are on Flink 1.17 and Java 11.
+All the examples can be run inside an IDE or in terminal, they are on Flink 1.19.1 and Java 11.
 Use [sdkman](https://sdkman.io/) to manage different java version.

+## Understand the Flink UI

+## Security

 ## Deduplication